ALT-F4-LLC/kickstart.nix/README.md

 Would you like to manage <darwin> with nix-channel? [y/n] y
 ```

-6. Fork this repository to create your own flake to start with.
+6. Fork this repository to create your own flake kickstart.

 > NOTE: This can be done in the Github UI at https://github.com/ALT-F4-LLC/kickstart.nix